HugoVeltorai/publicskills/README.md

 To add a skill, create a new folder under `skills/` with its own `SKILL.md`, then add a row to the relevant table above.

-## Install all skills in one line

-npx skills add HugoVeltorai/publicskills

 ## About